FoNDUE-HTR/FONDUE-MSS-GMH/README.md

-# FoNDUE - MSS - DE
+# FoNDUE - MSS - GMH

 This repo contains the transcription of german manuscripts.